rinne/node-unix-checksum/README.md

 been called already, triggers error.

-Command line interface is provided only for demonstration purposes.
+Command line interface is provided only for demonstration purposes and is not targeted for practical use.

 ```
 $ sum GPL-2.0.TXT